With experts suggesting that 1 in 4 of us could be suffering from depression, it's likely that you, or someone you are close to, may be affected.

 Women are almost twice as likely to be diagnosed with depression, and may be more sensitive to hormonal factors.
 For example, depression may be triggered by puberty, menstrual issues, pregnancy, giving birth or menopause.

 However, men are less likely to report depression or seek treatment.
-Research indicates that women show more visible signs of emotion when depressed, whilst men are less likely to cry, instead becoming more rigid and showing less emotion.
+Research suggests that women show more visible signs of emotion when depressed, whilst men are (arguably) less likely to cry, showing less emotion.
 Experts believe that women are more likely to view depression as a signal to seek help, whilst men are more likely to see their symptoms as a sign of failure, causing them to push partners and loved ones away.

 Men are twice as likely as women to experience episodes of intense, inappropriate anger (or ‘anger attacks’) when depressed.
 They are also more likely to report feeling numb, to take excessive risks and to abuse alcohol or other substances.
 Women tend to spend more time ruminating on feelings of worthlessness or guilt, and are more likely to experience atypical forms of symptoms.
 For example, whilst depressed people commonly experience insomnia and loss of appetite, women are more likely than men to sleep and eat excessively when depressed.